tch285/AliceO2/DataFormats/QualityControl/README.md

 Both methods utilize the same data format for Flags.
 During processing (both synchronous and asynchronous), Checks produce Qualities and associate them with Flags.
-The Quality Control framework then transmits these Flags to the RCT through a gRPC interface (**not ready yet**, to be done in the scope of QC-978).
+The Quality Control framework then transmits these Flags to the RCT through a gRPC interface (more details in QC repository documentation).
 Detector experts can then review the automatically generated Flags and make any necessary modifications or additions directly in the RCT.

 ### Quality Control Flag Structure